17 arrested in global sex trafficking ring targeting Thai women

 "They promised women in Thailand a chance at the American dream, but instead exploited them, coerced them and forced them to live a nightmare.
 In short, the victims lived like modern day sex slaves."

-Charges against the suspects include conspiracy to commit sex trafficking, fraud, coercion, forced labor, money laundering and visa fraud.
+Charges against the suspects include conspiracy to commit sex trafficking, coercion, forced labor, money laundering and visa fraud.

 Promises of a good life